Statue of Mahamayuri on Colored Silk: Description

 The bodhisattva is seen seated on the peacock, depicted with one face and two pairs of arms (differing from the Ninna-ji Song dynasty version, which has three faces, and three pairs of arms).

 A lotus and a watermelon is held on the right hands, while a pomergranate and peacock feathers is held by the left hands.
 Mahamayuri is placed in frontal position, surrounded by decorative vases on each corner of the painting, in the manner of a mandala.

 The body of Mahamayuri is painted white, accentuated by peach, orange, green and vermilion.
 Vermilion is also featured in both the robes, mandorla, and the peacock.
 The robes utilize green, blue, and gold, with texture formed thru gold leaf via kirikane.
 The peacock is painted with rich greens, blues and gold, a testament to the refined polychromy utilized during the Insei era of the Heian period.

 Conservation

 In 1994, the Tokyo National Museum utilized infrared image in restoring the image, which involved ascertaining the ink outlines of the painting.

 In 2016, a reproduction of the painting utilizing traditional crafts and tools became a special exhibit in the museum which honed in on the focus of kirikane craftmanship.

-In 2021, the Tsuzuri Project, an initiative by Canon to preserve Japanese masterpieces through imaging and the production of fascimiles, completed a copy of the painting which was then given to the National Institutes of Cultural Heritage.
+In 2021, the Tsuzuri Project, an initiative by Canon to preserve Japanese masterpieces through imaging and the production of facsimiles, completed a copy of the painting which was then given to the National Institutes of Cultural Heritage.
 Digitizing the painting allowed the replica to be accurate down to a 0.2 mm degree along with the skills of artisans in Kyoto.